sovrynn/ecdosim/README.md

 If you just want the .blend and .tif files, look to releases.

+Basic hardware requirements to run v8 resolution of the sim: 96+ gb ram, good CPU

 ## Sim Pipeline

 ### Step 1: TIF data generation